 Marriott selling gift cards for 15% off

-Between Monday, July 20 and Friday, July 24, 2020, Marriott is selling gift cards for 15% off (or if you want to look at it differently, Marriott is offering a ~17.6% bonus):
+On Monday, November 30, and Tuesday, December 1, 2020, Marriott is selling gift cards for 15% off (or if you want to look at it differently, Marriott is offering a ~17.6% bonus).
+Here are some basic things to be aware of:

 - The discount applies to electronic gift cards purchased in USD, though the gift cards can be used globally (the exchange rate might be slightly worse than market rates)

 - You can purchase up to $5,000 worth of gift cards per person per credit card per day

 - Gift cards will be delivered electronically within one to 15 business days for order verification

 - Gift cards don’t expire